oserr/datemap/README.md

 ## Testing the application
 Assuming that you are using my setup with Flask, and this root folder is your current working directory, do the following to get started

 1. Install Anaconda if you don't have it.
-See this [instructions][conda].
+See these [instructions][conda].
 2. Save your Foursquare API client key and secret in *foursquare-api.txt*.
 3. Save your Google Maps API key in *google-maps-api-key.txt*.
 4. Create the conda environment